 HMA offers multiple security features.
 Besides the military-grade encryption, it also has reliable kill-switches, split tunneling, IP Shuffle, and an ad-blocker in its Chrome extensions.
 Moreover, it didn’t leak my personal information to the websites I was using.

 Encryption & Protocols

-HMA uses military-grade AES 256-GCM encryption and Perfect Forward Secrecy with elliptic curve Diffie-Hellman key exchange, which means your data is as safe as it gets.
-It also uses RSA-4096 handshake encryption and data authentication using the SHA-256 hash.
-All these features make your connection impossible to hack.
+HMA uses military-grade AES 256-GCM encryption and Perfect Forward Secrecy, which means your data is as safe as it gets.
+It can get a little technical, but all you really need to know is these features make your connection impossible to hack.
 If someone were to try, it would take them a few hundred years to get the encryption key.

 There are guides on HMA’s Knowledge Base page on how to install OpenVPN on macOS if you don’t want to use the IKEv2 protocol.
 There’s even an option where you can view your OpenVPN connection logs which is helpful if you ever run into some problems with the VPN.

 There are 2 kill switches, which is unique for a VPN.
 One is a system-wide kill switch, and the other is an app kill switch.